wix/stylable/site/docs/guides/runtime.md

 ### Custom States

-Second argument represent the custom state, and returns a `data-*` attribute to represent the custom state on the element.
+The second argument represent the custom state, and returns a `data-*` attribute to represent the custom state on the element.

 ```javascript
 /* { className:'style__root', 'data-style-selected':true } */